 Chamblin Bookmine is independent bookstore, founded in 1976, with an enormous, ever growing, inventory of books of all genres and ages.
 We sell both used & new, collectible & out-of-print, and other forms of media (DVDs, CDs, Vinyl, etc.).
-With two retail locations and a warehouse in Jacksonville, Florida, we have estimated we have upwards of a few million books.
+With two retail locations and a warehouse in Jacksonville, Florida, we have estimated we have upwards of a few million books (the majority of which are not inventoried).
 Our goal is to give readers access to whatever might interest them, and the ability to find it naturally- outside of the neatly curated box stores and online marketplaces.

 Famous for our book trading service, we offer a system where we will "buy" your books or other media in exchange for a store credit amount usable at either of our locations.
-If you're looking for something specific, we are happy to search our large collection for you- our website only shows the slim amount not kept in our stores, so, just shoot us an email or give us a call!
+If you're looking for something specific, we are happy to search our large collection for you- our website only shows a small amount of our stock, so feel free to shoot us an email or give us a call!

 **NOTE: Our collection is NOT inventoried.
 Our search service will typically take about an hour, as we look through all of our locations.**